venkatasg/interpersonal-bias/README.md

 ## Data

 The dataset of tweets, with annotations detailed in the paper, is in the `data` folder.
 The full annotation protocol is also present in this folder (`cong-emotion.html`).
+Only tweet IDs are listed here &mdash; contact us if you need access to the full dataset.

 ## Citation